Ssshh! Turtles Nesting

 Why do they return also has a fascinating answer, as the female turtles from different islands tend to have varied immune genes, suggesting that returning to their island of birth to breed is associated with the advantages in parasite resistance and diseases.

-At Sea Breeze Beach House, once we've observed the signs of a turtle nesting - or sometimes the miraculous event itself - it can take 2-4 days for hatchlings to make their way up to the surface, and they usually emerge at night when it's dark.
+At Sea Breeze Beach House and O2 Beach Club & Spa, protecting the turtles is a tenet of our Sustainability strategy.
+Once we've observed the signs of a turtle nesting - or sometimes the miraculous event itself - we cordon off the spot to ensure the safety of the nest.
+Incubation time varies with species, clutch size, and temperature and humidity in the nest.
+The incubation time for most species is 45 to 70 days.
+Research indicates that the sex of an embryo is dependent on the temperature of the nest.
+Then it can take 2-4 days for hatchlings to make their way up to the surface, and they usually emerge at night when it's dark.

 Ocean Hotels Barbados Group is working with the Sea Turtle Project, who give the following advice for guests who happen on these wonderful creatures.